learn-co-curriculum/phase-0-pac-3-function-parameters-lab/README.md

 # JavaScript Function Parameters Lab

-## Objectives
+## Learning Goals

-* Define a function that uses a parameter
+- Define a function that uses a parameter
-* Define a function that uses two parameters
+- Define a function that uses two parameters
-* Define a function with a parameter that has a default value
+- Define a function with a parameter that has a default value

 ## Introduction